ujwal-danta/js-text-game2/README.md

-This game is a part of our team project in Imagine Hacks
+This game is a part of our team project in Imagine Hacks (This is the 2nd version of the game)